-Elementary Education BA majors at Lesley University gain experience with children of different ages and a variety of curricula, organizational studies, and grouping strategies characteristic of the elementary school.
+As an Elementary Education major, you will gain experience with children of different ages and a variety of curricula, organizational studies, and grouping strategies characteristic of the elementary school.

-Elementary Education undergraduate majors may pursue optional specializations, which provide in-depth study in the teaching of a specific subject or population.
-Specializations are designed to enhance a student’s professional qualifications, but do not require the acquisition of additional licenses.
-These specializations include:
+You can pursue optional education specializations for in-depth study in the teaching of specific curricula, subject matter, and/or populations.
+These specializations are designed to enhance your professional qualifications, but they do not lead to additional teacher licenses:

 Professor, Dean of Faculty